 - iv.
 Science crew; The remaining passengers are considered science crew and are responsible for appropriate behavior and adherence to the policies and procedures of the operation as communicated to them in the pre-departure familiarization programs and through related drill procedures.
-In academic settings the students are the science crew. - 7) STOP WORK authority; In most cases Stop Work Authority (SWA) is called on by the Master or the lead scientist but it may be executed at any time a participant, regardless of their rank, feels that conditions or behaviors are threatening danger to person(s), equipment or the environment.
+In academic settings the students are the science crew. - 7) STOP WORK authority; In most cases Stop Work Authority (SWA) is called on by the master or the party chief but it may be executed at any time a participant, regardless of their rank, feels that conditions or behaviors are threatening danger to person(s), equipment or the environment.
 It is critical that all persons engaged in the activities understand the reasons for and their ability to execute a stop work authority.
-Situations that warrant a SWA may include, but are not limited to, the following; - Change in conditions, weather or other - Changes to scope of work or work plan - Emergency (injury, approaching weather, transportation concerns, etc.) - Improper use of equipment, especially machinery and hydraulics or any over-the-side deployment activities and techniques - Lack of knowledge, understanding or information - Near-miss incident a near-miss incident is due cause for a SWA to until the leads can confer with the team and make sure everyone knows how to proceed safely and learn from any near-miss incidents - ANY unsafe conditions wind, weather, tidal concerns, vessel concerns, health concerns or other
+Situations that warrant a SWA may include, but are not limited to, the following; - Change in conditions; personal health, well-being, weather or other - Changes to scope of work or work plan - Emergency (injury or health condition, approaching weather, transportation concerns, etc.) - Improper use of equipment, especially machinery and hydraulics or any over-the-side deployment activities and techniques - Lack of knowledge, understanding or information - Near-miss incident a near-miss incident is due cause for a SWA to until the leads can confer with the team and make sure everyone knows how to proceed safely and learn from any near-miss incidents - ANY unsafe conditions wind, weather, tidal concerns, vessel concerns, health concerns or other